stokesgarrett/stokesgarrett/README.md

 # Hello, I'm Garrett Stokes
 <a href="https://www.linkedin.com/in/garrett-stokes-79a5261a4/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent Cybersecurity graduate with a strong dedication to protecting information and solving complex real-world problems.
+I am a recent Cybersecurity graduate with a strong dedication to protecting information, securing infrastructure, and solving complex real-world problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 Throughout the course of my studies in Cybersecurity, I have developed a strong passion for Cybersecurity.
 I enjoy fast-paced high-level work, and am eager to constantly learn new technologies to help protect valuable data and assets.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|